informalsystems/hermes/relayer-cli/README.md

 The `tx raw conn-init` command works now.
 Signing the message is working and the gaia chain (stargate-4) accepts the transaction.

-The command accepts two parameters that allows you to send a transaction:
+The command accepts a parameter that allows you to send a transaction:

 * **signer-key** (-k) -> specify a key file (name and location) that will be used by the signer.
 This key seed file has a mnemonic (seed phrase) that can be used to retrieve the private key (BIP-39) used to sign the transaction.
-* **account_sequence** (-s) -> this is the account sequence value, basically every time a tx is committed by the account this number increases.

 #### Steps to testing the transaction: